of Watchers: 4,296

 Going in to this drama, I thought it was fresh and entertaining.
 It was a good opportunity for viewers to realize what athletes are experiencing as they navigate into their career—their struggles, pain, dreams, problems and hopes.
 I thoroughly enjoyed the first half of this drama, esp. when they introduced the No Medal Club.

-Not only it was unethical for the profession, I was hoping the writers had something on their sleeves and tackled transference/countertransference in a mature, pro way.
-Only to get disappointed from this point on.
+Not only it was unethical for the profession, I was hoping the writers had something on their sleeves and tackled transference/countertransference in a mature, professional way.
+This was a missed opportunity.

 The male and female lead have more chemistry as friends (older brother) /father figure than lovers.
 It surely left a bad taste in the mouth as they met together at the end wanting to try “love”.
 That was the deal breaker for me in giving this show a good rating.
 It was successful for giving me discomfort than healing as it ends.
 The drama can stand on its own without the romance.